 Users Guides Available Online

-Extensive operating instructions provided on the web as well as text versions that are included on the 2 GB SDHC card, also provided.
+Extensive operating instructions Humanware provides on the web.
+Furthermore, you also get text versions on the 2 GB SDHC card that comes with the unit.

 Full Function Keyboard